 Global-level transformations

-In your WordPress menu, under the Cloudinary plugin, you can access the Transformations Settings by clicking on the Media Settings section then the Media Display tab in order to select your delivery settings for both videos and images.
+In your WordPress menu, under the Cloudinary plugin, you can access the Transformations Settings by clicking on the Media Settings section then the Media Display tab in order to select your delivery settings for all of your images and videos.

 For images, you can:

-- Select a specific format to deliver your images or let the Cloudinary algorithm chose the best format to deliver by selecting the Auto setting.
+- select a specific format to deliver your images or let the Cloudinary algorithm choose the best format to deliver by selecting the Auto setting.

-- Select a specific compression quality to deliver your images or let the Cloudinary algorithm chose the best compression quality to deliver by selecting the Auto setting.
+- select a specific compression quality to deliver your images or let the Cloudinary algorithm choose the best compression quality to deliver by selecting the Auto setting.

-- Add a transformation string to add to all your images.
+- add a transformation string to all of your image URLs.

 For videos, you can: